wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism.md

 have 4 of the cores run 2 tasks and the other 4 run 3 tasks.
 The overall execution time is reduced by a factor 5/3 = 1.66.

-This is seen easily in simulation (setting the task work to 100 GFlop).
+This is seen easily in simulation by setting the task work to 100 GFlop.
   </div>
 </div>
 <p></p>